 Welcome to BGS!

-We aim to make Genealogy fun and exciting.
+Our aim is to make Genealogy fun and exciting.
 As such, we provide opportunities and education programs to help individuals find their roots.
 In addition, you can find out about the numerous resources available for ancestral research.
 We encourage our members to learn the proper ways to document their discoveries and share them with others.
+Founded in 2001, BGS serves Broomfield and the surrounding Boulder-Denver metropolitan area.

 Monday, October 18, 2021 at 6:30 PM MDT